 I feel so lucky to have a career that I am so passionate about and to have the opportunity to help others get excited about their own health as well.
 I plan to continue to share my love for nutrition and health with anyone who will listen, and hope to inspire many more along the way.
 If there is anyone in your life who you think could benefit from following me, please feel free to share my information with them. : )

-Thank you so much for reading, and as always, feel free to reach out with any questions or comments you may have if you are also interested in becoming a dietitian or starting your own blog!
+Thank you so much for reading!
+As always, feel free to reach out with any questions or comments you may have if you are also interested in becoming a dietitian or starting your own blog!

 Until next time,